riggi89/RSAM/README.md

 1. installs the .NET 10 SDK and Inno Setup 6;
 2. publishes x86 and x64 payloads;
-3. builds the unsigned installer and source ZIP;
+3. builds the separate unsigned x86 and x64 installers and the source ZIP;
-4. uploads both as workflow artifacts;
+4. uploads all three files as workflow artifacts;
 5. creates or updates a GitHub release when the workflow was triggered by a `v*` tag.

 `workflow_dispatch` performs the build and artifact upload without creating a tagged release.
 A release tag for this version can be created with: